-Anal sex is an increasingly popular sexual activity.
+Anal intercourse, or what is more commonly known as anal sex, is an increasingly popular sexual activity.
+Where once anal sex was considered taboo for heterosexual couples, these days sexual orientation seems to carry less importance so long as you have a receptive partner.
 If you decide to dive in and explore this as a part of your sex life, it’s important to understand the risks and rewards.

-While you might immediately jump to the conclusion that anal sex is primarily the insertion of a penis as anal penetration, there are in fact quite a range of options at your disposal, including other body parts like fingers and tongue, and there is also a significant range of toys specifically designed to enhance your pleasure in this domain.
+While you might immediately jump to the conclusion that anal sex is primarily penetrating the anus as a result of the insertion of a penis, there are in fact quite a range of options at your disposal, including other body parts like fingers and tongue, and there is also a significant range of sex toys specifically designed to enhance your pleasure in this domain.

 Anal sex, like all sexual activity, isn’t unsafe provided appropriate planning, preparation and communication is maintained.